quickwit-oss/chitchat/README.md

 # Heartbeat

-In order to get a constant flow of updates to feed into phi-accrual detection, chitchat's node state includes a key-value called `heartbeat`.
-The heartbeat of a given node,  starts at 0, and is incremented once after each round of gossip initiated.

-Nodes then report all heartbeat updates to a phi-accrual detector to assess the liveness of this node.
+All nodes keep updating an heartbeat counter, dissmenited in digest messages.
+As a result, all nodes keeps receiving updates from about any live nodes.

+Not receiving any heartbeat update from a node for a given amount of time can therefore be regarded as a sign of failure.
+Rather than using a hard threshold, we use phi-accrual detection to dynamically compute a threshold.
 Liveness is a local concept.
 Every single node computes its own vision of the liveness of all other nodes.

 # KV deletion